aifimmunology/repro-vrd-tea-seq/README.md

 The notebooks in this repository are designed to work within the HISE system, where raw data are stored in a central repository and are accessed using the HISE SDK.
 However, the input data are also available for use outside of HISE on dbGaP and GEO.

 ### Raw data
-Raw, FASTQ-level data from our experiments is deposited in the database of Genotypes and Phenotypes (dbGaP) at accession number [phs003430.v1.p1](https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs003430.v1.p1).
+Raw, FASTQ-level data from our experiments are deposited in the database of Genotypes and Phenotypes (dbGaP) at accession number [phs003430.v1.p1](https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs003430.v1.p1).

 ### Processed data
 Processed data, including scRNA-seq gene counts, ADT feature counts, and scATAC-seq fragment counts, are available in the Gene Expression Omnibus at accession number [GSE236422](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE236422).